 Go to the Control Panel and create this role.
 Once it is created, click Actions → Define Permissions.
-Click the Content drop-down list.
-Browse the list until you find the Message Boards portlet and then click on it.
+Click the Add Permissions dropdown list.
+Browse the list until you find the Message Boards portlet under the Site Content section and then click on it.
 You will then see a screen which allows you to configure the various permissions on the portlet.

 Select the permissions you would like message board administrators to have and then click Save.
 You can add users to this role and they will inherit the permissions.
 Message Board administrators can perform all of the functions we have already presented, including creating and deleting categories and posting threads.
 In addition to these, a number of other functions are available.

 Users with administrative access to the message boards can delete threads.
 Sometimes users begin discussing topics that are inappropriate or that reveal confidential information.
 In this case, you can simply delete the thread from the message boards.
 This is easy to do.
 First, view the list of threads.
 Next to every thread is an Actions button.
-Click Actions → Move to the Recycle Bin to delete the thread.
+Click Actions → Delete to delete the thread.
 This does not prevent users from re-posting the information, so you may need to be vigilant in deleting threads or consider the next option.

 Unfortunately, sometimes certain users become abusive.
 If you wind up with a user like this, you can certainly make attempts to warn him or her that the behavior he or she is displaying is unacceptable.
 If this does not work, you can ban the user from posting on the message boards.